Magyartanulas/magyartanulas.github.io/README.md

 websites listed below for further resources for practicing vocabulary and other aspects with the language.

 The goal here is clarification.
 Seeing as most native english speakers aren't given a thorough grammer education, these concepts shall be explained where relevant.
-The grammar will be explained in a progression route starting from the basics.
+The grammar will be explained in a progression route with sections from beginner to advanced.

 ### Progression Route

-The Alphabet & Vowel Harmony
+1. The Alphabet & Vowel Harmony

-The Copular Verb & Introductions
+2. The Copular Verb (van) & Introductions

-Nouns, Postpositions & Articles
+3. Nouns, Postpositions & Articles

-The Accusative Case & Plurals
+4. The Accusative Case (-t) & Plurals (-k)

-Definite & Indefinite Conjugation
+5. Definite & Indefinite Conjugation

-Negaiton
+6. Negation

-The Dative Case & Possession
+7. The Dative Case (-nak/-nek) & Possession

-Tetszik & Vonz
+8. Tetszik & Vonz

-The Conjugated Infinitive & Expressing need
+9. The Conjugated Infinitive & Expressing need

-Making Comparisons
+10. Making Comparisons (-bb, leg-, ilyen/olyan, így/úgy, mint)

-Locative cases & Triadic Pronouns
+11. Locative cases & Triadic Pronouns

-More Noun Cases
+12. More Noun Cases (-kor, -ért, -ig)

-Hogy
+13. Hogy

 stay tuned for more!